mobilemind/js2uri/README.md

 ## Release History

+1.4.4: remove jshint and replace with eslint checks; bump version

 1.4.3: add CodeClimate yaml and checks; update based on lint feedback

 1.4.2: updated package.json and .travis.tml to use `node` >5.0.0 and `grunt` >1.0.0